pburtchaell/os/README.md

 # os

-This is a set of scripts to install the tools I use on a daily basis for design and development work on macOS.
+OS, short for "operating system", is a script that installs the tools I use on a daily basis for design and development work on macOS.

 ## Getting Started

-To install and configure everything, just run this line in terminal:
+To clone the repository and install everything, run this line in Terminal:

 ```
 sh -c "`curl -fsSL https://raw.githubusercontent.com/pburtchaell/os/master/install.sh`"
 ```

-When you run this line, you'll see an output a bit like this:
+You'll see an output a bit like this:

 ```
 Cloning Git repository...